 It is to be expected, then, that some commercial software vendors make much of a perceived risk in open source: that its collaborative, sometimes almost “crowd-sourced” nature allows potential for projects to take tangential turns in direction or for some components to morph beyond compatibility with others that depend on them.

 This is a good argument against building mission-critical software from niche, hobbyist or ephemeral component technologies.
 The reassuring reality of mainstream open-source projects today, however, is that they are backed by such tech titans as Google, Microsoft, Apple, Amazon, Oracle and Facebook.
 Adopting software built on a well-chosen open-source technology stack is a rock-solid business decision.

-Sourcefabric is Europe’s largest open-source software house serving the news media industry and it manages the integration of upgrades to Superdesk components, all of which are mainstream technologies in widespread commercial use across many sectors.
+Sourcefabric is Europe’s largest open-source software house serving the news media industry and digital journalism.
+It manages the integration of upgrades for Superdesk components, all of which are mainstream technologies in widespread commercial use across many sectors.